Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Closeup of dental crown in Wylie

-Have you been told that you’re in need of a new dental crown?
+Have you been told that you need a new dental crown?
 You may still have some unanswered questions, so we’re here to help.
 Here are the answers to some of the most common questions we receive about dental crowns in Wylie.
 If you don’t see the information that you’re looking for below, just give us a call.
 We’d be happy to walk you through the process of your treatment.

 Are Dental Crowns Permanent?